Glossary of termsFollow

 Incumbent Local Exchange Carrier.
 This is one of many terms to identify an organization offering local telephone services.

-Porting telephone numbers between wireline and wireless service providers
+The process of porting telephone numbers between wireline and wireless service providers.

 Integrated Services Digital Network.
-This is defined as communication standards that allow the simultaneous transmission of voice, data and video over the PSTN.
+This is defined as communication standards that allow the simultaneous transmission of voice, data, and video over the Public Switched Telephone Network (PSTN).

 Local Access Transport Area.
-The region where LECs cannot transport a call without involving an interexchange carrier (IXC).
+The region where LECs can't transport a call without involving an interexchange carrier (IXC).

 Local Exchange Carrier.
 This is one of many terms to identify an organization offering local telephone services.

 Local Exchange Routing Guide.
 A database owned by Telcordia which provides information regarding owned NPA-NXX at the block level.